 In this film, we meet Larry and Toni Schutte who ranch on northern Nevada’s sagebrush ocean.
 Their songs reverberate with faith and spirituality.
 Filmed at 75, Glenn Ohrlin ranched in the hills of Arkansas and was considered by many to be the greatest traditional cowboy singer alive.
 Henry Real Bird is a Crow Indian who says that being a cowboy is as close to being an Indian as you can get.
 Stephanie Davis comes from a ranching family who lost their land in the 1940s.
 For years she struggled as a songwriter in Nashville, until a song about a lost ranch turned into a hit and allowed her to buy back the life she had longed for since childhood.

 Our film was produced in collaboration with KUED-Channel 7 in Salt Lake City, and was featured as part of the Olympic Arts Festival for the 2002 Salt Lake Winter Games.
 It is no longer in print.

-You can purchase the full length Why the Cowboy Sings DVD and its companion CD, Songs from Why the Cowboy Sings, in the Western Folklife Center Gift Shop.
+You can purchase the companion CD, Songs from Why the Cowboy Sings, in the Western Folklife Center Gift Shop.
 Call 775-738-7508x234 to order.

 Why the Cowboy Sings was also made possible by the generous support of the Dick Burton Foundation, Wes and Sue Dixon, and Anne Pattee.